coq/coq/doc/sphinx/language/extensions/match.rst

    When several patterns share the same right-hand side which do not depend on the arguments of the patterns, yet an extra factorization is possible: the disjunction of patterns can be replaced with a `_` default clause.
-Assuming that the printing matching mode and the factorization mode are on, this flag (on by default) tells Coq's printer to use a default clause when relevant.
+Assuming that the printing matching mode and the factorization mode are on, this :term:`flag` (on by default) tells Coq's printer to use a default clause when relevant.

 Printing of wildcard patterns